 10. Canon EF 75-300mm f/4-5.6 III

 Last but not least, consider the Canon EF 75-300mm f/4-5.6 III if you are looking for an inexpensive lens for family portrait photography.
 It supports both full-frame and APS-C cameras.
-Besides, its high zoom range and fast autofocus are suitable to capture intimate family portraits as well as outdoor family moments.
+Besides, its high zoom range and fast autofocus are suitable for capturing intimate family portraits as well as outdoor family moments.

 Key Specification